[Image from my One Room Challenge Spring 2018 Guest Bedroom Reveal]

 My traditional heart looooves this breakfast nook from Jess at Domicle37.
 She replaced the tile backsplash with clay subway tile that looks completely classic and totally made me think her house was way older than the 1950s!
 She also covered the countertops in concrete, adding warmth and texture.
 The vintage dining set is the perfect touch against the painted cabinets.

-Carrie of Dream Green DIY added a DIY faux wood paneling accent wall, vintage furniture, and neutral accents to her master bedroom.
+Carrie of Dream Green DIY added a DIY faux wood paneling accent wall, vintage furniture, and neutral accents to her main bedroom.
 The result is a cozy space that feels collected and suits her brick ranch home so well.

 Featured Designer Reveals

 Ashley K Goldman of The Gold Hive pulled off not just a One Room Challenge, but a one and a half room challenge.
-She redid her master bedroom, DIYing her board and batten to make a traditional and calming space.
+She redid her main bedroom, DIYing her board and batten to make a traditional and calming space.
 She also added a new door leading to her backyard and added new patio furniture.

 Natasha Habermann made over her living room and foyer for the Spring challenge.
 Her reveal photos and home look straight out of a profesh magazine and my traditional-home loving heard ate them up.
 There’s so much to talk about in her space but I am so into the molding she added to her walls from Metrie.
 It looks totally original to her gorgeous home.